A Denali National Park Itinerary for Two Full Days

-Denali National Park is at the top of travelers’ Alaska bucket lists for a reason.
+The Denali National Park and Preserve is at the top of travelers’ Alaska bucket lists for a reason.
 The park meets all expectations no matter how much time you’re able to give it.

-If you only have time for a couple of days on a Denali National Park itinerary, that’s enough to get an overview of the park and book a bus tour for a more intensive trip.
+If you only have time for two days on a Denali National Park itinerary, that’s enough to get an overview of the park and book a bus tour for a more intensive trip.

-This Denali National Park guide is a detailed look at our own trip to Denali from Anchorage.
-Are you ready for scenic hikes, Denali views, and one of the best parks in the country for wildlife?
-Let’s get into it.
+This guide details our trip to Denali from Anchorage for scenic hikes, Denali views, and some of the best wildlife spotting in the United States.

 Note: The park is currently closed beyond the East Fork River at Mile 43.
 This is just about the halfway point in Denali.
 The closure is due to ongoing construction efforts to account for a missing chunk of road after several years of warming temperatures in the park.
 It’ll take a few more years before a bridge or other fix is completed to resume operations to the end of Denali Park Road.